-4.2.1.3.2 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for issuing permits for designated historic buildings (or equivalent)

-4.2.1.3.3 Delete the sentence: "There shall be a program to regularly monitor performance toward meeting stated goals and take remedial actions as necessary." and add the sentence: "A minimum of one annual service goal audit shall be conducted and remedial action shall be taken as necessary."
+- 4.2.1.3.2 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for issuing permits for designated historic buildings (or equivalent) - 4.2.1.3.3 Delete the sentence: "There shall be a program to regularly monitor performance toward meeting stated goals and take remedial actions as necessary." and add the sentence: "A minimum of two semi-annual service goals audits shall be conducted per year." - 4.2.1.3.4 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for expired or inactive permits.